 Where can I find further details?

 The Full Regulations can be found here.

-As Accredited Property Law Specialists, we are well equipped to advise you of your rights and obligations.
+We have an Accredited Property Law Specialist and we are well equipped to advise you of your rights and obligations.
 Should you have any questions on how the Regulations may impact you, or if you need assistance in negotiating your position in a lease, please contact us on 1300 205 506.